Yashraj413/ecommerce-analytics/README.md

 | Customer Segments | RFM treemap, R×F heatmap, scatter plot, segment drilldown |
 | Churn Risk | Donut by risk tier, churn probability scatter, at-risk customer table |
 | Forecast + Products | 90-day forecast line, ABC bar chart, review vs revenue scatter |

 ---

-## Interview Talking Points

-**Q: Why RFM instead of clustering?**
-RFM produces actionable, business-readable segments.
-A marketing team can immediately act on "Champions" vs "At Risk" — they can't act on "Cluster 3".

-**Q: Why BG/NBD for CLV?**
-It's the industry-standard probabilistic model for non-contractual settings (e-commerce).
-It properly handles the fact that we don't observe when a customer becomes inactive.

-**Q: Why XGBoost for churn?**
-Handles mixed feature types, class imbalance (scale_pos_weight), and gives us SHAP values for regulatory-grade explainability.
-Outperforms logistic regression on this dataset with ~15% improvement in AUC.

-**Q: What would you do with more time?**
-(1) Real-time scoring via a FastAPI endpoint, (2) A/B test the retention campaigns triggered by churn risk tier, (3) Add geospatial analysis at the zip-code level.

----